 Pour over and drip are similar in that they both involve a slow flow of water through coffee grounds, but the key difference is that the former is done by hand, which leads to a more thorough saturation of the grounds.
 Other benefits of pour over devices range from their budget price to compact size.
-Many are even portable for camping, hiking, and traveling.
 There are some drawbacks, however.
 Namely that they require more effort yet have smaller capacities than most coffee makers.
 But for those who love a strong, flavorful cup of joe, even if takes a little elbow grease, these are a wonderful option.

 Here are the best pour over coffee makers to buy.

 Produces rich, flavorful coffee

 Looks great on the counter